bezaca/RecipeBox-web-django/README.md

 # Django Web Application

-Recipebox , is a minimal website for trying a few this in django
+Recipebox is a minimal website for trying a few things in django

 ## `Getting started:`